Latest list of exposure, injuries and casualties from Fukushima Daiichi nuclear plant

 2012 Worker Exposure levels worker exposure 121031j0301

 By IBTimes Staff Reporter | March 17, 2011 8:56 AM EDT

-The International Atomic Energy Agency (IAEA) has listed out the human injuries and contamination at the Fukushima Daiichi nuclear power plant, after an official statement from Japanese Chief Cabinet Secretary.
+The International Atomic Energy Agency (IAEA) has listed out the human injuries and contamination at the Fukushima Daiichi nuclear power plant, after an official statement from the Japanese Chief Cabinet Secretary.
 The list provides a snapshot of the latest information made available to the IAEA by Japanese authorities.
 Given the fluid situation at the plant, this information is subject to change.

 * 2 Tokyo Electric Power Company (TEPCO) employees have minor injuries

 * 2 subcontractor employees are injured, one person suffered broken legs and one person whose condition is unknown was transported to the hospital

 * 2 TEPCO employees were transported to hospital during the time of donning respiratory protection in the control centre

 * 4 people (2 TEPCO employees, 2 subcontractor employees) sustained minor injuries due to the explosion at unit 1 on 11 March and were transported to the hospital

 * 11 people (4 TEPCO employees, 3 subcontractor employees and 4 Japanese civil defense workers) were injured due to the explosion at unit 3 on 14 March